100 Florida Trails®

 Historic Florida City Now a Growing Bike Trail Hub

-The Palatka Urban Trail will serve as a connector between the Palatka to St. Augustine State Trail (to the east) and Palatka-to-Lake Butler State Trail (to the west).
-At this time, a one-mile gap remains.
+The Palatka Urban Trail will serve as a connector between the Palatka to St. Augustine State Trail (to the east) and Palatka-to-Lake Butler State Trail (to the west, gap remains).
 The trail weaves through the northeastern part of town on both off-road bike paths and roadway bike lanes.
 Palatka is positioned as the hub for the growing North Florida trail network: Lake City to St. Augustine, and St. Johns River-to-Sea Loop.
 (Map link and photos below.)

 Palatka Trails